 - Tell me about your strengths/weaknesses (self-awareness/fit with organization) - How do you handle stress?
-What overwhelms you and why? (ability to manage stress/fit with org or team) - How do you handle conflict? (conflict/stress management/fit with org or team) - How do you handle criticism? (self-awareness/conflict/stress management/communication) - What do you think will be most challenging for you in this position (self-awareness/fit with org or team) - How would peers/supervisor describe you? (fit with org/team)
+What overwhelms you and why? (ability to manage stress/fit with org or team) - How do you handle conflict? (conflict/stress management/fit with org or team) - How do you handle criticism? (self-awareness/conflict/stress management/communication) - What do you think will be most challenging for you in this position (self-awareness/fit with org or team) - How would peers/supervisor describe you? (fit with org/team) - Who do you respect the most and why? (fit with org/team) - What values do you hold dear and why? (fit with org/team) - How do you prioritize your day? (time management) - What is your philosophy about patient care and the use of assistants and aides? (fit with org/team) - What makes a good supervisor? (fit with org/team) - How would you describe the most effective boss you ever had? (fit with org/team) - What are your expectations of an employer? (fit with org/team) - In what way could we help you develop yourself? (fit with org/team, self-awareness, open to learning) - Why did you become a physical therapist? (fit with organization/team)

-Strategy: When answering general questions, always give an example demonstrating your qualities or your approach to handling a situation.
+Strategy: When answering general questions, always give an example demonstrating your qualities or explain your approach to handling a situation.